MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ---
 title: Share in Meeting
-description: Learn how to add the share to Teams button that allows users to share any document or third-party app to the meeting stage. ms.topic: reference ms.localizationpriority: medium
+description: Learn how to add the share in meeting button, which allows users to share any document or third-party app to the meeting stage. ms.topic: reference ms.localizationpriority: medium
 keywords: Share in Meeting